10.5 Algae Harvesting and Separation Technologies

 As discussed in the biodiesel lesson (Lesson 9), the reaction of transesterification is often used to convert lipids into fatty ester methyl esters (FAMEs) using alcohol and a catalyst.
-The advantages of using this method are the high recovery of volatile medium chain triglycerides, and the fact that antioxidants are not neccessary to protect unsaturated lipids.
+The advantages of using this method are the high recovery of volatile medium chain triglycerides, and the fact that antioxidants are not necessary to protect unsaturated lipids.
 There are other methods as well, as discussed near the end of the biodiesel lesson.

 Direct Biofuel Production from Algae

 Besides separating out the lipids to make diesel fuel, other fuels can be obtained from algae directly.
 These include alcohols such as ethanol and butanol, hydrogen, and methane.